cabrerahector/wordpress-popular-posts/readme.txt

 * *How can I style the small tag where comments count, pageviews, etc. (the "stats tag") are displayed?*

 I have included a small stylesheet file called wpp.css that you can use to style the **stats tag** to your liking.

+* *I would like to help translate Wordpress Popular Posts into my language.
+What do I need to do?*

+[Here](http://rauru.com/wordpress-popular-posts#localization) you will find all the necessary information about it.
+Many thanks in advance for your help!

 == Screenshots ==